 certificate is composed of four engineering courses (AWEN502, SYS505, UASE501, AWEN510) that focus on airworthiness at a graduate level.

-The Airworthiness Engineering Certificate is structured to address the professional educational needs of participants in the principles of airworthiness engineering, especially those individuals engaged in the design, development, certification, production, operation and maintenance of air systems - either manned or unmanned, at a graduate level.
+The Airworthiness Engineering Certificate is structured to address the professional educational needs of participants in the principles of airworthiness engineering, especially those individuals engaged in the design, development, certification, production, operation and maintenance of air systems - either crewed or uncrewed, at a graduate level.

 Note: Certificate programs are not eligible for Title IV Federal Financial Aid unless taken as part of a degree program.

 Official transcript(s) from the accredited degree conferring institution(s) and transcripts reflecting graduate level coursework.